 More than 600 lines in Matlab were written by me and more than 100 CPU hours were spent on the project.
 One downside of EDO is that it requires massive amount of computing power to finish the calculation.

 Simunomics is a massive online economics game.
 It has a built-in mini game called ABC, which rewards users money in Simunomics once they win the mini game.
 This JS script helps users win the mini game automatically, and efficiently raise up in-game income.
 The script is hosted here.
-It requires Greasemonkey (in Firefox) or Tampermoney (in Chrome) to run.
+It requires Greasemonkey (in Firefox) or Tampermonkey (in Chrome) to run.